 A post office was first established here in June 1824 with the name of Point Labadie, named for its location on a high point and its nearness to Labadie Creek.
 In January 1838, the name was changed to Port William, for William T. North, the postmaster.
-In 1845, a man named Daniel Gray of New York built a hotel here and a railroad siding was built in 1853.
+In 1845, Daniel Gray of New York built a hotel here, and a railroad siding was built in 1853.

-When a town was platted in 1858, on land that was donated by E.P.
-Gray and other area settlers, the name of the post office name was changed to Gray’s Summit.
-The name honored Daniel Gray and the term “summit” was added because of its location on the highest place on the Missouri Pacific Railroad between St. Louis and Jefferson City.
+When a town was platted in 1858, on land donated by E.P.
+Gray and other area settlers, the post office name was changed to Gray’s Summit.
+The name honored Daniel Gray, and the term “summit” was added because of its location on the highest place on the Missouri Pacific Railroad between St. Louis and Jefferson City.
 During the Civil War, the town was the site of a camp called Camp Franklin that was sometimes referred to as Gray’s Camp.

 In 1929, a railroad tunnel was dug when the railroad added a second parallel track on their busy St. Louis to Kansas City mainline.
-This project focused on eliminating the original route that crested the watershed boundary between the Meramec and Missouri Rivers.
+This project eliminated the original route that crested the watershed boundary between the Meramec and Missouri Rivers.

 Through the years, Gray Summit continued to grow, especially when Route 66 barreled through.
 In 1926, both the newly created US Highway 66 and Highway 50 were both aligned through the community.
 In the early 1950s, Route 66 was too congested, and it was realigned to the south, bypassing the main portion of the town.